 Thank you for taking the time to review our festival.
-We believe passionately in the concept of the Celebration of Entrepreneurship – a festival celebrating the problems solvers, creative thinkers and innovators of the Gold Coast and Queensland.
+We believe passionately in the concept of the Celebration of Entrepreneurship – a festival celebrating the problem solvers, creative thinkers and innovators of the Gold Coast and Queensland.

 This festival is important to the future of the Gold Coast and Australia, because the nature of work is changing.
 According to former Clinton Labour Secretary Robert Reich and Facebook co-founder Chris Hughes “This is because, automation, globalisation and financialization are taking away the traditional 9.00am to 5.00pm job.”
 (Marin-Guzman, 2016).
 This has, and will, continue to lead to an increase in self-employment as larger organisations cut the number of permanent employees and hire expertise on an as needed basis (CEDA, 2015) (Creighton, 2017).
 This is where entrepreneurship fits in.
-In the future, workers will not be employed by an organization (Long, 2014).
+In the future, workers will not be employed by an organisation (Long, 2014).

-Entrepreneurship represents the new workplace, and this is why our Festival aims to bring together entrepreneurship with young people, people to share stories, collaborate and learn the secrets to success in the post-industrial workplace.
+Entrepreneurship represents the new workplace, and this is why our Celebration aims to bring together entrepreneurship with young people, people to share stories, collaborate and learn the secrets to success in the post-industrial workplace.

 BBus(Hons), Bed(Hons), Med (eLearning) Chairperson of the Somerset Celebration of Entrepreneurship